vmleon/oradb-vector-search/README.md

 Vector data is a representation of unstructured data as a multidimensional array.
 Vector search allows you to search for similar patterns within the semantic of the unstructured data: text, images, audio, and video.

-Oracle Database support a vector Data Type for a seamless integration; indexes and search query capabilities included.
+Oracle Database support a **VECTOR** Data Type for a seamless integration; indexes and search query capabilities included.

+Oracle AI Vector Search features two primary vector indexing methods:

+- Neighbor Partition Vector Index: index that cluster vectors based on similarity.
+- Neighbor Graph Vector Index: In-Memory index that represents vectors as vertices and similarities as edges.

 For the Generative AI, AI Vector Search at Oracle Database support Retrieval Augmented Generation (RAG) to increase higher accuracy and avoids hallucinations on LLMs based on private knowledge base.